VinnyF/GameCube-Controller-Reader/README.md

 <br>
 <br>
 ## Alternate methods of communication
-Initially, I wanted to use an existing commuincation standard, specifically UART or I2C.
+Initially, I wanted to use an existing communication standard, specifically UART or I2C.
 After quickly deliberating how this might work, it was immediately shut down.
 UART sends start and stop bits after every byte, which would interfere with the sequence.
 I2C would never work, since it requires an ongoing "conversation" between the master and slave.
 In addition, I would need a voltage converter chip, since this wouldn't work with the transistor circuit above.
 No, this was the completely wrong approach.
-The GameCube controller uses its own communcation method, and no existing standard is going to fit it.
+The GameCube controller uses its own communication method, and no existing standard is going to fit it.
 I knew at this point I had to manually write to and read from the data line.

 This brings me back to the transistor setup from before.
 I had the thought that perhaps its physical properties prevented my signal from being properly transferred, or perhaps was interfering with the GameCube controller as it was trying to send back data.
-So, I looked for a different way wire the circuit, sans transitor.
+So, I looked for a different way wire the circuit, sans transistor.

-As I wanted to avoid having to buy components, I tried to find a solution withthe components in the Arudino kit that I already had.
+As I wanted to avoid having to buy components, I tried to find a solution with the components in the Arudino kit that I already had.
 I first came to the optocoupler, which, like the transistor, is a sort of digital switch.
 Upon testing it, I realized that the response time is far too slow to make anything happen.
 I also thought to use a relay, but as the optocoupler was too slow, surely a